dinphil/code-weekend/past/spring15/Markdown/Code Weekend.md

 We'll use the port and resources we defined earlier on.

-Just to make things interesting, we can also add in some *more* middleware.
-This middleware will work with data stored in request cookies, and since we want this to run for every route before they're handled by our route handler, don't forget to put it *before* the middleware `app.use` call for the route handler!
+We can also add in some middleware, which is code that runs in before routes are searched for by the app.
+In this case we use:

 ```javascript
 app.use(function(req, res, next) {